Local Jobs for Michigan’s Graduates Program Receives State and National Recognition for Serving Youth

 FOR IMMEDIATE RELEASE

 NORTHWEST LOWER, MI— Staff members with the Jobs for Michigan’s Graduates (JMG) program in northwest Michigan have received state and national recognition for their work equipping young people with the skills to overcome barriers and succeed in education, employment, and in life.
 The Northwest Michigan Works!
-Jobs for Michigan’s Graduates program served 316 youth during the 2020-2021 school year.
-Students participating in the JMG program had a 100% high school graduation rate, 89% full-time employment rate, and a 91% positive outcome rate which is a combination of employment, enrollment in post-secondary education, or enlistment in the military.
-Northwest Michigan Works! coordinates JMG programs at Cadillac’s Mackinaw Trail Middle School, Cadillac Public and Innovation High Schools, CASMAN Academy in Manistee, Charlevoix-Emmet Intermediate School District, the Traverse Bay Area ISD Career-Tech Center, the Wexford-Missaukee Career-Tech Center, and drop out recovery programs in Cadillac, Kalkaska, Manistee, and Traverse City.
+Jobs for Michigan’s Graduates program served 346 youth during the 2021-2022 school year.
+Students participating in the JMG program had a 99% high school graduation rate, 81% full-time employment rate, and an 82% positive outcome rate which is a combination of employment, enrollment in post-secondary education, or enlistment in the military.
+Northwest Michigan Works! coordinates JMG programs at Cadillac’s Mackinaw Trail Middle School, Cadillac Public and Innovation High Schools, CASMAN Academy in Manistee, Charlevoix-Emmet Intermediate School District, the Northwest Education Services Career-Tech Center, the Wexford-Missaukee Career-Tech Center, and at Northwestern Michigan College.

 Kim Benz, the JMG Specialist at Cadillac Innovation High School and the Wexford Missaukee Career Tech Center, received the Outstanding Specialist of the Year Award from both JMG and the national organization, Jobs for America’s Graduates (JAG).